mariam-elshakafi/SAP1-VHDL/README.md

 ![Architecture](../assets/Architecture.jpeg?raw=true)

-Although, I used MAR only for addressing, not as an input register; as INPUT operation is not implemented.
+Although, I used MAR only for addressing, not as an input register; as INPUT operation is not implemented.\
+Also I implemented all control signals as active high.

 ### Instruction Set
 SAP1 has a limited instruction set.
 It can only do basic operations: Add and Sub namely.